 And finally, a few words about BreezyPacks-

-BreezyPacks are insulin cooling cases that I’ve created to make it easier for other diabetics and people carrying sensitive medication to live their lives to the fullest.
+BreezyPacks are insulin cooling cases that we’ve created to make it easier for other diabetics and people carrying sensitive medication to live their lives to the fullest.
 They cool your insulin when it's hot outside using special materials called phase change materials, and recharge by themselves during the night, making keeping your insulin safe from the heat as easy as it gets.

-Please do not take this to mean that this article is just filler text meant to promote our products: The information shared here has been collected through years of traveling, reading, and learning, and I will mention some alternatives to our products (including competing products) as well since you deserve objective, valuable information.
-I think people with diabetes can go and do anything they want – even if they have zero interest in our products. ;)
+Please do not take this to mean that this article is just filler text meant to promote our products: The information shared here has been collected through years of traveling, reading, and learning, and we will mention some alternatives to our products (including competing products) as well since you deserve objective, valuable information.
+We think people with diabetes can go and do anything they want – even if they have zero interest in our products. ;)

 Happy travels, and feel free to ask us anything you’d like in the comments!
 If you’ve found this article or any other on our site helpful – likes & shares are always appreciated.